smolino/picroft_skill_gpio4s/README.md

 Light is Off
 Fan is On
 Fan is Off
-Living is On
+Bedroom is On
-Living is Off
+Bedroom is Off
 ```

 Remember to add mycroft user to gpio group: